-The anti-lock brake system is designed to prevent lock-up of the wheels during sudden braking or braking on slippery road surfaces.
-This assists the driver in controlling the vehicle under these circumstances.
+The anti-lock brake system is designed to automatically prevent lock-up of the wheels during sudden braking or braking on slippery road surfaces.
+This assists in providing directional stability and steering performance of the vehicle under these circumstances.

 The anti-lock brake system becomes operative after the vehicle has accelerated to a speed in excess of approximately 10 km/h (6 mph).
 It stops operating when the vehicle decelerates to a speed below approximately 5 km/h (3 mph).